Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

 The lemma does not mention a specific choice of event-triggers but rather a family of them - all those that ensure the conditions $\norm{x_{i,e}} \leq M_i(c) \norm{x}$ are satisfied.
 Thus, any decentralized event-triggers in this family automatically guarantee asymptotic stability with the desired region of attraction.
 To enforce the conditions $\norm{x_{i,e}} \leq M_i(c) \norm{x}$ strictly, event-triggers at each sensor would need to know $\norm{x}$, which is possible only if we have centralized information.
 One obvious way to decentralize these conditions is to enforce $\norm{x_{i,e}} \leq M_i(c) \norm{x_i}$.
 However, such event-triggers cannot guarantee any positive lower bound for the inter-transmission times, which is not acceptable.
 So, we take an alternative approach, in which the next step is to derive lower bounds for the inter-transmission times when the conditions in Lemma \ref{lem:cent_async} are enforced strictly.

 Before analyzing the lower bounds for the inter-transmission times that emerge from the event-triggers in Lemma \ref{lem:cent_async}, we introduce some notation.
+First, recall that under Assumption \eqref{A:ISS}, $f(0,k(0)) = 0$.
 Noting that for each $c \geq 0$ the set $S(c)$ contains the origin, Assumption \eqref{A:lipschitz} implies that there exist Lipschitz constants $L(c)$ and $D(c)$ such that

-for all $x \in S(c)$ and for all $x_e$ satisfying $\norm{x_{i,e}}/\norm{x} \leq M_i(c)$, for each $i$.
+for all $x \in S(c)$ and for all $x_e$ satisfying $\norm{x_{i,e}} \leq M_i(c) \norm{x}$, for each $i$.
 Similarly, there exist constants $L_i(c)$ and $D_i(c)$ for $i \in \{1, 2, \ldots, n\}$ such that